wkrea/git-cop/README.md

     address and resolve the feedback).
   - :star: - Signifies code that is liked, favorited, remarkable, etc. This feedback is *non- blocking* and is always meant to be positive/uplifting.
   - :white_check_mark: - Signifies approval of a pull request.
-The author can merge to `master` and delete the feature branch at this point.
+The author can rebase onto `master` and delete the feature branch at this point.
 - If the pull request discussion gets noisy, stop typing and switch to face-to-face chat.
 - If during a code review, additional features are discovered, create stories for them and return to reviewing the pull request.
-- The author, not the reviewer, should merge the feature branch upon approval.
+- The author, not the reviewer, should rebase the feature branch onto `master` upon approval.
-- Ensure the following criteria is met before merging your feature branch to master:
+- Ensure the following criteria is met before rebasing your feature branch to `master`:
-  - Ensure all `fixup!` and `squash!` commits are interactively rebased and merged. *Avoid letting these get onto the `master` branch!*
+  - Ensure all `fixup!` and `squash!` commits are interactively rebased. *Avoid rebasing these onto the `master` branch!*
   - Ensure your feature branch is rebased upon `master`.
   - Ensure all tests and code quality checks are passing.
-  - Ensure the feature branch is deleted after being successfully merged.
+  - Ensure the feature branch is deleted after being successfully rebased.

 ### GitHub

-When using GitHub, make sure to enforce a rebase workflow for all of your GitHub projects (*highly recommended*).
+When using GitHub, enforce a rebase workflow for all of your GitHub projects (*highly recommended*).
 You can do this via your project options (i.e.
 `https://github.com/<username/organization>/<project>/settings`) and editing your merge options for pull requests as follows: